Mixiaoxiao/PathScroller/README.md

 ![iOS_elastic_scrolling.png](https://raw.github.com/Mixiaoxiao/PathScroller/master/pics/iOS_elastic_scrolling.png)

-* Create a PathPointsHolder.
-You are recommended to create a static PathPointsHolder and reuse it by different "valueFactor" because creating the PathPointsHolder may cost some time and memory.
+* Create a `PathPointsHolder`.
+You are recommended to create a static `PathPointsHolder` and reuse it by different `valueFactor`, because creating the `PathPointsHolder` may cost some time and memory.
 	```java

 		private static final PathPointsHolder sElasticPathPointsHolder = buildElasticPathPointsHolder();